gpuweb/gpuweb/design/ErrorConventions.md

 * Validation which depends on state which *can be tracked* on the client-side:
   Error **may (but usually won't)** be synchronous.
 E.g.:
     * `queue.signalFence(fence, 3); queue.signalFence(fence, 2);`
-    * Building an invalid command buffers (e.g. resource used in conflicting ways inside a pass): Probably will not be synchronous.
+    * Building an invalid command buffer (e.g. resource used in conflicting ways inside a pass): Not synchronous.

 * Validation which depends on state which is *not synchronously known* on the
   client-side: Error **must not** be synchronous.
 E.g.: